Livinston-Bran/Simple-login-page-java/README.txt

 # Simple-login-page-java

-In this project, I will create a complete Java application for Login page using NetBeans.
+In this project, I will create a Simple Java application for Login page using NetBeans.
 The application starts with a visually appealing splash screen, leading to a login page.

 # Tools Used